emergentworks/curriculum/docs/Phase-1/module2.md

 ---
 layout: default
-title: Module 2: Using the internet for communication and productivity
+title: Module 2 - Using the internet for communication and productivity
-parent: Phase 1
+parent: Phase 1 - Digital Literacy
 nav_order: 2
 permalink: /phase1/module2
 ---